Phase 1 Environmental Site Assessments in Red Deer

 -

-Neighbouring commercial businesses pose low risk; subsurface environmental impacts not expected.
+Neighbouring commercial businesses pose low risk; subsurface environmental impacts are not expected.

 -